awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Viewing.md

 # Viewing an Amazon Aurora DB Cluster<a name="Aurora.Viewing"></a>

 You have several options for viewing information about your Amazon Aurora DB clusters and the DB instances in your DB clusters\.
-+ You can view DB clusters and DB instances in the Amazon RDS console by using the **Clusters** view\.
++ You can view DB clusters and DB instances in the Amazon RDS console by choosing **Databases** from the navigation pane\.
 + You can get DB cluster and DB instance information using the AWS Command Line Interface \(AWS CLI\)\.
 + You can get DB cluster and DB instance information using the Amazon RDS API\.

 ## AWS Management Console<a name="Aurora.Viewing.Console"></a>

-The Amazon RDS console has two sections where you can see information about a DB cluster\.
-You can see details about a DB cluster by using the **Clusters** view and you can see details about DB instances that are members of an Amazon Aurora DB cluster by using the **Instances** view\.
+In the Amazon RDS, you can see details about a DB cluster by choosing **Databases** from the console's navigation pane\.
+You can also see details about DB instances that are members of an Amazon Aurora DB cluster on the **Databases** page\.

-The **Clusters** view lists all of the DB clusters for your AWS account\.
-When you select a DB cluster, you see both information about the DB cluster and also a list of the DB instances that are members of that DB cluster\.
+The **Databases** list shows all of the DB clusters for your AWS account\.
+When you choose a DB cluster, you see both information about the DB cluster and also a list of the DB instances that are members of that DB cluster\.
 You can choose the identifier for a DB instance in the list to go directly to the details page for that DB instance in the RDS console\.

+To view the details page for a DB cluster, choose **Databases** in the navigation pane, and then choose the name of the DB cluster\.

-You can modify your DB cluster by using the **Clusters** view of the RDS console\.
-To modify a DB cluster, choose the DB cluster from the **Clusters** list and choose **Modify Cluster**\.
+You can modify your DB cluster by choosing **Databases** from the console's navigation pane to go to the **Databases** list\.
+To modify a DB cluster, choose the DB cluster from the **Databases** list and choose **Modify**\.

-To modify a DB instance that is a member of a DB cluster, use the **Instances** view\.
+To modify a DB instance that is a member of a DB cluster, choose **Databases** from the console's navigation pane to go to the **Databases** list\.

 For example, the following image shows the details page for the DB cluster named `aurora-sample-cluster`\.
 The DB cluster has one DB instance shown in the **DB Cluster Members** list, named `aurora-sample`\.
 This instance is the primary instance for the DB cluster\.

-To view the details page for a DB cluster, choose Clusters in the navigation pane, and then click the name of the DB cluster\.

 ![\[Amazon Aurora DB Cluster View\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/AuroraView01.png)

-If you click the link for the `aurora-sample` DB instance identifier, the Amazon RDS console takes you to the **Instances** view for the `aurora-sample` DB instance as shown in the following image\.
+If you click the link for the `aurora-sample` DB instance identifier, the Amazon RDS console takes you to the details page for the `aurora-sample` DB instance as shown in the following image\.

 ![\[Amazon Aurora DB Instance View\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/AuroraView02.png)